GemHunt/CoinSorter/README.md

 * while he is waiting in line at the bank,
 * to dump the last batch of coins he searched.

 There is clear demand for a coin sorting tool and it’s not just people interested in coins.
-Since everyone one understands what coins are, it’s a great part to demonstrate what a low cost system like this can do.
+Since everyone one understands what coins are, coins a great "small part" to demonstrate what a low cost system like this can do.

 #CoinSorter Project:
 This program watches a directory for images to appear.